Seagate/cloudfuse/README.md

 manually install Cloudfuse.

 ## Config
-The GUI will populate the default values for most of the settings when going through the initial config.
+The GUI can help you quickly configure Cloudfuse.

-* Launch the GUI from two different methods:
+* There are two ways to run the GUI:
   - Open the Cloudfuse GUI provided in the installation package -- COMING SOON!
-  - Open the GUI from source, which is explained [here](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source)
+  - Run the GUI from source, see instructions [here](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source)
 * Select the desired type of cloud (Azure or S3).
-* Click config which opens a new window for settings.
+* Click `config`, which opens a new window for settings.
 * Enter the credentials for your cloud:
   - Go to [S3 Storage Configuration](https://github.com/Seagate/cloudfuse/wiki/S3-Storage-Configuration) to find S3 credential requirements.
   - Go to [Azure Storage Configuration](https://github.com/Seagate/cloudfuse/wiki/Azure-Storage-Configuration) to find Azure credential requirements.